GTAmodding/gta3script-specs/core/04-concepts.md

 A *variable* is a named storage location.
 This location holds a value of specific type.

-There are global and local variables. *Global variables* are stored in a way they are accessible from any script. *Local variables* are said to pertain to the particular script and only accessible from it.
+There are global and local variables. *Global variables* are stored in a way they are accessible from any script. *Local variables* pertains to its particular script and is only accessible from it.

 The lifetime of a *global variable* is the same as of the execution of all scripts.
 The lifetime of a *local variable* is the same as its script and lexical scope.